porridge/bambam/README.md

 man ./bambam.6
 ```

 Comments or suggestions?
-Any feedback is appreciated, please send it to https://groups.google.com/forum/#!forum/bambam-users
+Any feedback is appreciated, please send it to [the bambam-users forum](https://groups.google.com/forum/#!forum/bambam-users).

 ---

+This project was moved from [its code.google.com location](https://code.google.com/p/bambam/) in April 2015, since that site was about to be shut down.

-Note that changes (as of 2010-08-17) from the https://launchpad.net/bambam fork had been merged back to this project in February 2014.
+Note that changes (as of 2010-08-17) from [the launchpad bambam fork](https://launchpad.net/bambam) had been merged back to this project in February 2014.